Skip to Main Content

 Barry, R.G. and Chorley, R.J.
 (2010) Atmosphere, weather and climate.
 9th edn.
 London: Routledge.

-Citing a book chapter example
+Citing a book chapter in an edited work

 In-text citation: